Taiwan train crash kills 18 in deadliest rail tragedy in decades

 The derailment came weeks ahead of island-wide local elections that are being seen as a bellwether for Tsai’s ruling party’s performance in presidential elections due in 2020.

-Reporting by Jess Macy Yu, Yimou Lee and Taipei bureau; Editing by David Goodman and Dale Hudson
+Reporting by Jess Macy Yu, Yimou Lee, Lee Kun Han and Taipei bureau; Editing by David Goodman, Dale Hudson and Kirsten Donovan